9th - 10th October 2020, Online

 Previous NIDCs have been, if we say so ourselves, a roaring success.
 NIDC 2020 will be somewhat different, being our first (and hopefully only!) fully online event, but we're planning another inspiring event with talks across the development spectrum, showcasing the great work that local developers are doing and the technologies they're using for their creations, plus other cool and exciting stuff from the great wide world of software.

 We aim to leave everyone with their horizons widened and appetite whetted, whether they're still a student or cut their teeth on Algol 68.

-Technologist, founder of multiple technology-based groups and organisations, an award winning researcher, community leader, and an occasional public speaker.
+Bolster is a Technologist, founder of multiple technology-based groups and organisations, an award winning researcher, community leader, and an occasional public speaker.

-A relatively old software developer who worked in many industries - finance, media, security - with a particular interest in Java, the JVM and performance.
+A relatively old software developer who worked in many industries - finance, media, security -, with a particular interest in Java, the JVM and performance.
 He likes to play with byte-code generation and indulges in looking at the ASM generated by hotspot.

 She is an avid speaker at conferences & meetups, and organises local events and groups such as Women Techmakers Belfast, Women in Tech Lean In Belfast, Global Game Jam and BelfastJS.